 In June 1997, Bloomsbury published Philosopher’s Stone with an initial print run of 1,000 copies, 500 of which were distributed to libraries.
 Today, such copies are valued between £16,000 ($21,000 US) and £25,000 ($32,000 US).
 Five months later, the book won its first award, a Nestlé Smarties Book Prize.
 In February, the novel won the British Book Award for Children’s Book of the Year, and later, the Children’s Book Award.
 In early 1998, an auction was held in the United States for the rights to publish the novel, and was won by Scholastic Inc., for US $105,000.
 Rowling said that she ‘nearly died’ when she heard the news.
 In October 1998, Scholastic published Philosopher’s Stone in the US under the title of Harry Potter and the Sorcerer’s Stone, a change Rowling says she now regrets and would have fought if she had been in a better position at the time.”

-And it was in 1998 when Harry Potter arrived in my household, his wizardry abilities on full display, as he took over first one child and then the next.
+It was in 1998 when Harry Potter arrived in my household, his wizardry abilities on full display, as he took over first one child and then the next.

 My first memory associated with the books is of my 8 year old, third grade son sitting/laying on the staircase of our house reading the book.
 He finished it in less than 24 hours.
 As soon as the second and third books were available in the summer and fall of 1999, they were devoured in a similar manner.

 I cannot say for sure what age my daughter was when she picked up our copy of the Sorcerer’s Stone, but I do believe she was seven and in second grade in the year 2000 when her wizarding adventure began.
 Four of the seven books had been released and her reading them can best be described as a marathon.